burhanloey/vrm-to-rigify-metarig/README.md

 ## Requirements

-1. [Blender 3.6](https://www.blender.org/download/lts/) or earlier version (does not work on 4.0 and above)
+1. [Blender 3.6](https://www.blender.org/download/lts/) or earlier version (does not work on 4.0 and above, yet)
 2. [VRM Add-on for Blender](https://vrm-addon-for-blender.info/en/)

 ## Installation